natemago/10-weeks-10-languages/julia/README.md

 From wikipedia:
 > Julia is a high-level general-purpose dynamic programming language that was originally designed to address the needs of high-performance numerical analysis and computational science, without the typical need of separate compilation to be fast, also usable for client and server web use, low-level systems programming or as a specification language.

-The [language main page](https://julialang.org/) with some fancy visualizations :simple_smile:.
+The [language main page](https://julialang.org/) with some fancy visualizations.

 The official documentation is available [here](https://docs.julialang.org/en/v1/).